Send Me a Lover: Charts

+Release history

 Celine Dion version

+Canadian singer Celine Dion recorded "Send Me a Lover" in 1992, but her version remained unreleased until 1994.
+The song was recorded during the Celine Dion album sessions, and produced by Humberto Gatica.

+Background and release

-Dion's version (with heavily revised verses and slightly altered chorus lyrics) was a "leftover" from the recording sessions of the Celine Dion album in 1992, which remained unreleased until 1994.
-It was offered for various benefit collections, mostly for women's causes.
-First it was released on the Kumbaya Album 1994.
+Dion's recording, with heavily revised verses and slightly altered chorus lyrics, was offered to various benefit collections, mostly for women's causes.
+First, it was released on the Kumbaya Album Nineteen Ninety Four (1994).
 All proceeds from this CD went to support AIDS awareness and services.
 It also appeared on the In Between Dances (1995) (of which profits were given to research on breast cancer), The Power of Peace (1996) (to celebrate the 50 years of CARA), and Women for Women, Vol. 2 (1996) (another album to get funds for the research on breast cancer).
-It was also included as the B-side of the UK single "Pour que tu m'aimes encore" in 1995.

-Dion's version was issued in the US in December 1996, as a radio single from the Women for Women, Vol. 2 album, released on September 17, 1996.
-It peaked at number 23 on the Hot Adult Contemporary Tracks.
+"Send Me a Lover" was played on the adult contemporary radio since September 1996, as an album cut from The Power of Peace, without an official single release.

+Commercial performance

+"Send Me a Lover" entered the US Radio & Records's Adult Contemporary chart in November 1996 and peaked at number 16 in January 1997.
+It also entered the Billboards Adult Contemporary chart in January 1997 and peaked at number 23 in the same month.

 Critical reception

-Larry Flick from Billboard wrote, "Here's a wonderful song that Dion has contributed to The Power Of Peace, a fine 13-track compilation designed to raise money for CARE.
+Larry Flick from Billboard wrote, "Here's a wonderful song that Dion has contributed to The Power of Peace, a fine 13-track compilation designed to raise money for CARE.
 Sharp ears will remember Taylor Dayne's hit version of this forlorn power ballad, which Dion dives into with white-knuckled power.
-AC listeners who cannot get enough of the Canadian diva will feast on this treat."
+AC listeners who cannot get enough of the Canadian diva will feast on this treat".